 EOEA strongly recommends that every ALR identify an individual, internally, or externally, to conduct formal COVID-19 infection prevention and control audits at least monthly.
 If an audit indicates that the ALR is deficient overall, or in any audit core competency, then the audit should be conducted weekly until the ALR is no longer deficient.
+ALR is no longer deficient.

 Formal audits help identify system-level issues, but ongoing, real-time adherence is key.
-Interruptions, fatigue, time pressure, anger, distraction, anxiety, fear, or boredom can lead to lapses in adherence to protocol.
-A supportive culture encouraging real-time, peer, and community correction of non-adherence will be most effective.
+Interruptions, fatigue, time pressure, anger, distraction, anxiety, fear, or boredom can lead to lapses in adherence to protocol.3 A supportive culture encouraging real-time, peer, and community correction of non-adherence will be most effective.4